Explore the differences between Lady Grey and Earl Grey teas.

 Bold, robust, aromatic with strong bergamot citrus notes |

-Softer, brighter, fruitier with additional citrus peels (lemon & orange) and floral hints |
+Softer, brighter, fruitier with additional citrus peels (lemon and orange) and floral hints |

 Key Ingredients |